Mauricepwong/superhero_database_T1A3/docs/README.md

 This allows users to run the application without having to specify what program needs to run it.

 ## User interaction and experience
+The users will be welcomed with a header banner and welcome message.
+They will then have an option to select from several menu items.
+Each menu item will bring them to a separate feature.
+Text has been colourised where appropriate, so the page isnt all white.
+Data will be displayed in table format so that the data is organised.

 ### How will the user find out how to interact with each feature
-Within the menu there is a help menu that will describe what each option does
+When a user loads the program, there will be an option leading to a help page screen that will describe how a user can interact with feature

 ### How will the user interact with each feature

-### How will errors be handled and displayed to the user
+### How will errors be handled and displayed to the user?
+A selection menu was implemented with tty-prompt, so user input errors could be reduced.
+When user input is required, and they enter an incorrect value an msg will appear clarifying the error and allowing them to correct their input.

 ## Control flow diagram
 ![Control flow diagram](/docs/control_flow.png)